dtetruash/clim-EX/README.md

 Clim-AX can dynamically scroll through the temporal axis, enabling the user to glimpse the past and

 Clim-AX uses ERA5 Reanalysis Product data taken from the [Copernicus Data Store](https://cds.climate.copernicus.eu/).

 ### Under the hood

-- Pregenerates image plots via MatPlotLib for each time step and each data layer from the NetCDF data
+- Pre-generates image plots via MatPlotLib for each time step and each data layer from the NetCDF data
-- Send the data to the React Frontend
+- Send the data to the React frontend
 - Stacks the layers via the SVG format to achieve hacky data layer blending
-- Auto interpolated between images for a smooth and pleaseing viewign experience
+- Auto interpolated between images for a smooth and pleasing viewing experience

 ### Screenshots